-A Liveable Maitland is defined by a high quality of life that centres around its community wellbeing and daily experiences.
-It's about creating neighbourhoods that are walkable and bike friendly, where public spaces are inviting and safe for all ages.
-Access to essential services like healthcare, education, and community facilities is crucial, ensuring that every person can live comfortably.
+by a high quality of life that centres around community wellbeing and daily experiences.
+It's about creating walkable and bike friendly neighbourhoods, where public spaces are inviting and safe for all ages.
+Access to essential services like healthcare, education, and community facilities is crucial, ensuring every person can live comfortably.